Cross-domain Neural Pitch and Periodicity Estimation: Evaluation

 \subsection{Evaluating pitch}

 We measure the pitch error of voiced frames using the average error in cents ($\Delta \cent$), raw pitch accuracy (RPA), and raw chroma accuracy (RCA).
 Cents is a perceptually useful measure of pitch error due to its correspondence with musical intervals: 100 cents is one semitone.
-Let $\cent(y, \hat{y}) = \abs{1200 \log_2 (y / \hat{y})}$ be the absolute difference in cents between pitch values $y$ and $\hat{y}$ in Hz.
+Let $\cent(y, \hat{y}) = \abs{1200 \log_2 (y / \hat{y})}$ be the absolute difference in cents between ground-truth pitch $y$ and estimated pitch $\hat{y}$, both measured in Hz.
 Let $\epsilon$ be a pitch threshold in cents.
 The RPA and RCA are calculated as follows.

 In other words, RPA is the fraction of frames with pitch error greater than $\epsilon$ cents.
 RCA does not penalize octave shifts.
 Therefore, the gap between RPA and RCA is an indicator of half- and double-frequency errors.
 We use a pitch threshold of $\epsilon = 50$ cents.